Blint324/ProOS/README.md

 - GNU Linux
 - GCC and Python3
 - A lot of programming knowlege.
-- The termcolor module for Python
+- The termcolor library for Python

 ## Installation

 ProOS is reccomended to be installed on GNU Linux, as it relies heavily on Linux bash and is undocumented and untested on Windows or MacOS.
 FreeBSD is also undocumented, but may have a higher chance of fully working.
 To install ProOS, first download the source code, the main branch is reccomended, as it has the latest stable release, however, if you want the latest commands, go with the experimental branches, but be aware, as that can be unstable and may have many bugs.
-Once you have your source code of source, simply run setup.py and it will create everything for you, once that's done, it will autostart mainterminal.py.
+Once you have your source code of choice, simply run setup.py and it will create everything for you, once that's done, it will autostart mainterminal.py.
+Be aware that you will need the termcolor module for python3, which you can get on Linux with `pip install --break-system-packages termcolor`.

 ## Quick Start